Meet your local organizers!

 Stephanie is a fourth year graduate student in chemistry and Vanderbilt University.
 Under the mentorship of Dr. Timothy Hanusa, her research focuses on developing new molecules to speed up the production of biodegradable plastics.
-Stephanie is a fellow for Vanderbilt Institute for Digital Learning; she is making educational science videos for high schools that expose students to careers in STEM with an emphasis on representation and diversity in STEM.
+Stephanie is the creator of Phuture Doctors and a fellow for Vanderbilt Institute for Digital Learning.
+As a digital learning fellow, she is making educational science videos for high schools that expose students to careers in STEM through representation and diversity.
 When she is not busy working on her science communication skills, you will find her rock climbing or binge watching netflix series.

 Davis Reardon, UGA Fundraiser

 Davis is a third year student at UGA getting my Master's in Toxicology.
 He is currently working on measuring air pollution exposure from traditional cookstoves in developing countries.
 This project involves international collaboration, and contact with families around the world.
 Before going into research, Davis has spent six years in various levels of science teaching and education.
 Some of his hobbies include gardening and video games.